jp-perez-1/actions-go-sample-project/README.md

 Make sure to have Go (Golang) downloaded and installed follow instructions at https://golang.org/dl/

-As of the writing of this README Go v1.15.6 is being used.
+As of the writing of this README Go v1.20.1 is being used.
 Older or newer version might work however.

+(May need to run `go mod init actions/go` in terminal in project root, but not sure...)

 ## Structure
 File structure is based on Go's suggested structure but only /src has anything for now